Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-ACI-Bursting/README.md

 ```bash
 kubectl get hpa
 ```
 The above output shows that the HPA maintains between 1 and 10 replicas of the pods controlled by the reference deployment and a target of 50% is the average CPU utilization that the HPA needs to maintain, whereas the target of 0% is the current usage.

 ## Load Testing
-To test HPA in real-time, let’s increase the load on the cluster and check how HPA responds in managing the resources.
+To test HPA in real-time, we will increase the load on the cluster, and check how HPA responds in managing the resources.

 First, we need to see the current status of the deployment:
 ```bash